StuntsPT/4Pipe4/README.md

 * README.md - This file;
 * Reporter.py - Module for generating putative SNP reports;
 * SAM_to_BAM.py - Module for converting the .sam files into .bam files.
+* sff_extractor.py - Module for extracting fasta and fasta.qual from sff files.
+Originally developed by José Blanca, but forked and ported to python 3 since it was removed from the original website.
 * SNPgrabber.py - Module for organizing SNP information;
 * SSRfinder.py - Module for finding SSRs;
 * Templates/Report.html - Template for report "front page";